canvas-ai/canvas-server/README.md

 # Canvas Server

-Server component for the Canvas project
+Server runtime for the Canvas project

 ## !
 Refactor in progress

 **!
 Use the dev branch for now**

+**On every iteration(refactor) of this project, I actually loose(as in - BREAK -) functionality!**
+We already had tab management implemented(great showcase for the bitmap-based context tree index), with named sessions and working browser extensions.
+I decided to **slightly** refactor the context? or workspace manager?
+Don't even remember(git history would show) - 6 months later we still have no working runtime and using AI actually makes things worse!
+(as we are now in an attention-based economy(creds for coining the term _for me_ to @TechLead, I'll rant about it in some "coding-canvas" live stream session @idnc.streams soon))

+Sooo

+New approach: "**Do The Simplest Thing That Could Possibly Work(tm)"**
+Sorry Universe for the delay..

 ## Installation